-According to Wikipedia, carrot pudding was served in Ireland since at least the 18th century.
+According to Wikipedia, carrot pudding has been served in Ireland since at least the 18th century.
 It was also served in the United States as long ago as 1876.
 Because sweeteners were rationed during the second world war, carrot pudding was seen as an alternative in the UK.

 This pudding they make during Christmas is also known as Lincolnshire carrot pudding.
-In Canada, too, it is common but with the addition of shredded potatoes.
+In Canada, too, it is familiar but with the addition of shredded potatoes.

 Carrot pudding has been in existence for ages.
 It is originally a British recipe.
 The first published recipe is in A Book of Cookrye: Very Necessary for All, Such as Delight Therin.
 Edward Allde, 1591.

 However, the first mention of this recipe was way before that.
 From Ibn Sayyār al-Warrāq’s cookbook – “The Book of Cookery preparing Salubrious Foods and Delectable Dishes extracted from Medical Books and told by Proficient Cooks and the Wise.”